shockscript/spec/src/sxdoc.md

-# ShockDoc
+# SXDoc

-ShockDoc are documentation comments that use the format `/** */`.
-Markdown notation is supported in ShockDoc comments.
+SXDoc are documentation comments that use the format `/** */`.
+Markdown notation is supported in SXDoc comments.

 For each line, the beginning whitespace is stripped, then the `*` character and a single following white space character are stripped, and the resting characters are the actual line contents.